rendall/icebreakers/QUESTIONS.md

   * What made a total stranger you met once memorable?
   * What major issue do you believe technology will address next?
   * What makes you angrier than anything else in the world?
-  * What makes you feel happy you’re alive right now?
+  * What makes you feel happy you're alive right now?
   * What makes you happy?
   * What music would you perform if you were asked to engage in a flash dance, and why?
   * What odd or unusual things do you do on a daily basis?
-  * What odor do you hate that other people don’t seem to mind?
+  * What odor do you hate that other people don't seem to mind?
   * What perfectly safe animal do you have an irrational fear of?
   * What qualities does your favorite teacher have?
 What made this person special?
   * What scent or picture brings back memories for you?
   * What school course did you take that helped you with your job?
   * What secretly awesome dance moves do you have?
-  * What sport would you participate in if you knew you’d win at least one award?
+  * What sport would you participate in if you knew you'd win at least one award?
   * What street did you grow up?
   * What thing would you hate keeping if you were a refrigerator?
   * What three hashtags would you use to characterize your online persona?